 - You Said What?!
 This is the filthy trivia game that you and your friends will never forget.

-- Designed for 17+: This game contains mature content and is designed for ages 17+.
-Encouraged to be played with 3+ players.
+- Grab Friends: This game is designed for players ages 17+ and is encouraged to be played with 2+ players.

 - How To Play: Players rotate drawing a trivia card while the rest of the group competes to guess which answer is correct.
 Once everyone has guessed, the judge reveals the correct answer and awards one point to those who chose correctly.